 The personal information you supply will be processed in accordance with the provisions of the Data Protection Act 1998 for the purposes of attributing the evidence you submit and contacting you as necessary in connection with its processing.
 The Clerk of the House of Commons is the data controller for the purposes of the Act.
 We may also ask you to comment on the process of submitting evidence via the web portal so that we can look to make improvements.
 If you have any queries or concerns about the collection and use of this information or do not wish your details to be used for the purpose of collecting feedback, please email the Committee providing your full name, address, and if relevant your organisation.

-The Committee invites written submissions on these issues by noon on Monday 31 March 2014.
+The Committee invites written submissions on these issues by midday on Monday 31 March 2014.

 Each submission should: